-We first agree with and adopt our actuary's opinion that MVPHIC's proposed medical trend figures are appropriate, and that MVPHIC's selected experience period, assumptions, utilization trend, and adjustments to reflect up-to-date enrollment patterns are actuarially reasonable.
+At the outset, we agree with and adopt our actuary's opinion that MVPHIC's proposed medical trend figures, including unit cost trend, selected period and demographic adjustments, and pharmacy trend are appropriate and actuarially reasonable.
 Although the carrier's proposed unit cost trend does not reflect our final 2018 hospital budget orders-which would have produced a negligible rate decrease, it incorporates the best information available at the time of filing.
 In the future, however, we will expect MVPHIC to modify its filings to account for hospital budget orders issued while a filing is pending, prior to expiration of the 90-day review period.

-We next turn to administrative expenses and CTR.
-As this filing represents a closed block of business with declining membership, we agree with and adopt our actuary's opinion that MVPHIC's proposed administrative expense figure of 8.4% accurately reflects the costs associated with administrating claims for a shrinking population.
-We further conclude that the carrier's proposed 2.0% CTR is appropriate and reasonable.
-Our conclusion is primarily driven by the fact that closed blocks have no influx of new members to improve the overall health of the pool and spread risk, and require additional regulatory scrutiny to guard against both inequitable pricing and future rate volatility and rate shock.
-In addition, the current uncertainty in the commercial insurance market cautions in favor of approving the proposed CTR.
-We have also considered DFR's analysis and opinion that the rates as filed will promote MVPHIC's solvency.
+Turning to administrative expenses, we agree with and adopt our actuary's opinion that MVPHIC's proposed 9.7% administrative expense figure accurately reflects the costs associated with administrating claims for this relatively small block of business.
+We further conclude that the 2.0% CTR proposed by MVPHIC is reasonable and appropriate to stabilize pricing for this relatively small population.
+While we have ordered reductions to the carrier's proposed CTR in the past to make rates more affordable for policyholders, the current uncertainty in the commercial insurance market cautions in favor of approving the carrier's proposed CTR.
+Finally, we have considered DFR's analysis and opinion that the rates as filed will promote MVPHIC's solvency.

-We conclude that MVPHIC's proposed rates are neither excessive nor inadequate and are safely within the range of actuarial reasonableness, and that they therefore strike an appropriate balance between fairness and equity to policyholders on one hand and rate stability and insurer solvency on the other.
-We believe this balance will promote future pricing stability and thereby promote policyholders' access to and quality of care.
+Because MVPHIC's proposed rates are neither excessive nor inadequate and are safely within the range of actuarial reasonableness, they strike an appropriate balance between fairness and equity to policyholders on one hand and rate stability and insurer solvency on the other.
+In a period of market uncertainty, these rates will promote future pricing stability for policyholders in this block of business and thereby improve their access to and quality of care.